Jarmos-san/hugo-blog/content/posts/a-standard-ci-cd-pipeline-for-python-projects.md

 The `jobs:` section describes different jobs that should run in parallel (not neccessarily, more on it later).
 Being a minimalist, this workflow describes two jobs: a `linter` & a `test`.
 The names of the jobs are kept self-descriptive intentionally.
 As mentioned in the previous section, `linter` performs linting actions when some code is pushed to the repository or a PR is created.
 While the `test` job initiates the array of tests on the code pushed or in a PR.

 That said, each job has to be assigned an operating system which is assigned with the `runs-on:` keyword.
-While these [jobs run in parallel][Running Jobs in Parallel], they can be made dependent on another.
+While these [jobs run in parallel][running jobs in parallel], they can be made dependent on another.
 Hence, they can also be stopped prior to completion if a dependent job failed earlier for some reasons.

 Now for the interesting part.
 The `steps:` key describes what/which workflow/commands to execute.
-So, the `linter` job executes a [Git Checkout][Github Actions - Checkout] first, then sets up an appropriate version of Python in the succeeding step.
+So, the `linter` job executes a [Git Checkout][github actions - checkout] first, then sets up an appropriate version of Python in the succeeding step.

 The next couple of steps involves caching dependencies for decreased workflow execution time.
-The [actions/cache][Github Actions - Cache] Action loads the dependencies if they've been cached earlier.
+The [actions/cache][github actions - cache] Action loads the dependencies if they've been cached earlier.
 It also identifies the correct cache with a signed key.

 If the dependencies aren't loaded from the cache, then `pip` installs `Black`, `pylint` & `isort` for linting purposes.